Credit Card Payment Processing_Web Ready Header

 Independent Sales Organization (ISO)

 An ISO is an entity affiliated with banks and/or payment processors.
 An ISO typically helps merchants find and set up their payment processing systems and some organizations provide additional services such as customer support and payment system maintenance.
-ISOs mainly work with Visa, while entities that work with MasterCard are called Member Service Providers or MSPs.
+ISOs mainly work with Visa, while entities that work with Mastercard are called Member Service Providers or MSPs.

 Issuing Bank